-ISAAC enhances the student electives by adding Spanish, Integrated Technology, Dance and a robust after school program.
+ISAAC enhances student electives by adding Spanish, Integrated Technology, Dance and a robust extended day program which includes Saturday Academy.
 ISAAC continues to commit to providing a rigorous curriculum to encourage courageous citizens who are difference makers.

 ISAAC's student population increases from 270 to 276.

 ISAAC Celebrates 20 Years as a Charter School.